-1st Boot Device to 4th Boot Device
+1st Boot Device and 4th Boot Device

-Select the drive to boot 1st, 2nd, 3rd and 4th in the "1st Boot Device", "2nd Boot Device", "3rd Boot Device", "4th Boot Device" fields respectively.
+Select the drive to boot 1st, 2nd, 3rd and 4th in the "1st Boot Device", "2nd Boot Device" , "3rd Boot Device" and "Fourth Boot Device" fields respectively.
 The BIOS will boot the operating system according to the sequence of the drive selected.